andreterceiro/dio-mobile-meu-tudo--use-cases-with-hooks-in-react-native/README.md

 - **useRef**: stores a reference to an object - this way you can interact with this object;
 - **useReducer**: you will use this hook when you wanna to reduce a lot of functions related to a component or a variable to a single function.

 In the beginning of the explanation teacher said that the two first hooks we said above (useState and useEffect) will be the main hooks that will use.
+And that we have more hooks, but these four are the main hooks that we will use.

 # Repository related to the classes